Anish-Tripathi/Anish-Tripathi/README.md

 ---

 ### 🧠 [LeetAssist](https://github.com/Anish-Tripathi/LeetAssist)
-LeetAssist is an AI-powered Chrome extension designed to assist with solving LeetCode problems.
-It explains problem statements, identifies edge cases, debugs code, answers queries, and suggests optimal solutions.
-Users can also explore top community solutions, generate complete answers, and receive real-time guidance while coding.
+LeetAssist is your intelligent LeetCode companion that does more than just explain.
+It breaks down problems, walks through test cases, provides optimized code solutions, and suggests better complexities.
+Ask follow-up questions, get real-time feedback, and explore multiple programming languages- all from a sleek, interactive Chrome extension.

 ---

 ### ✂️ [SumUp](https://github.com/Anish-Tripathi/SumUp)
-SumUp is an AI-powered Summarizer extension that boosts your reading experience.
-It lets you summarize web pages and PDFs in brief, detailed, or bullet-point formats, translate content into multiple languages, and clean up pages for distraction-free reading.
-You can also ask follow-up questions for deeper understanding—all within your browser
+SumUp is a smart AI-powered Chrome extension that transforms articles and PDFs into concise, detailed, or bullet-point summaries.
+It supports multilingual translation, distraction-free reading, summary downloads, history tracking, and follow-up questions—everything right within your browser.

 ---